YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase1-initial-access/README.md

 ## 🏁 Final Reflection

-This engagement demonstrates that while TARGET-CORP maintains a highly mature defense-in-depth architecture across:
+This engagement demonstrates that the target organization maintains a highly mature defense-in-depth architecture across:

 - Email security
 - Endpoint protection